Onsen: Swimsuits

 Guests are not allowed to wear swimsuits in the baths or showers and must be completely nude.

 The only time swimsuits are allowed and required are in specific modern pools which allow both men and women to use them together, but many of these mixed onsen resemble more of a pool or waterpark than the traditional idea of an onsen.

 Towel

 Onsen guests generally have a small towel with them to use as a drying cloth, since re-entering the changing area while dripping wet is a faux-pas.
 The towel can also provide a modicum of modesty when walking between the washing area and the baths by holding it loosely in front of your genitals.
 Though many TV shows depict characters wearing a towel in the bath, this is a television invention used for actor modesty and wearing towels into the bath is forbidden.
 It is against the rules to immerse or dip towels in the onsen bath water, since this is considered unclean.
-People normally set their towels off to the side of the water when enjoying the baths, or place their folded towels on top of their heads to keep them out of the water.
+People are to set their towels off to the side of the water when enjoying the baths, or place their folded towels on top of their heads to keep them out of the water.